elibroftw/blog.elijahlopez.ca/content/posts/the-three-pillars-of-integrity.md

   - opinion
 ---

 When deciding whether to fully trust someone, it is synonymous with that person being of integrity.
 These are the three pillars I apply.
 Of course trust itself is very basic.
-We can trust people with the smallest of tasks given they meet only none of these three pillars!
+We can trust people with the smallest of tasks even if they lack any of these three characteristics!
 For example, a hedge fund can trust a trader to work, regardless of if that trader is ethical and regardless if that trader has "those" opinions.
 Another example is a fast food chain that doesn't care whether the worker is intelligent, ethnical, nor philosophical.

 The idea of integrity is something else completely.
 It's very existence is something to love.
 With integrity, one can be vulnerable and with vulnerability, we can progress faster.